cmu-sei/pharos/tools/ooanalyzer/ghidra/OOAnalyzerPlugin/README.md

 ### Running the OOAnalyzer Plugin ###

-There are three ways to run the OOAnalyzer Plugin:
+There are two ways to run the OOAnalyzer Plugin:

 1. Launching it directly through the <kbd>CERT</kbd> menu
 2. Pressing the <kbd>F12</kbd> key, which is the shortcut for the plugin
-2. Running the `OOAExampleScript.java` script from the Ghidra Script Manager

 When the Plugin is run, the *OOAnalyzer Setting* window will be displayed to configure and execute the plugin.
 To run the plugin, you